Handwara: Politics

-Handwara is in a politically volatile area of Handwara.
-It was the home constituency of the late separatist leader Abdul Ghani Lone and of Chowdhary Mohammad Ramzaan.
-The former MLA for Handwara was Sajjad Gani Lone of the Jammu and Kashmir People's Conference, who defeated Chowdhary Mohammad Ramzaan of the Jammu & Kashmir National Conference by more than 5000 votes in the 2014 assembly elections.
-The current MLA seat of Handwara is vacant due to the dissolving of the Jammu and Kashmir Legislative Assembly in 2018.
+Handwara is a region of considerable strategic significance, primarily due to its proximity to the Line of Control (LoC).
+This geographical positioning renders it a critical and sensitive zone in military and security discussions.
+Handwara was the home constituency of the late separatist leader Abdul Ghani Lone.
+The current MLA of Handwara is Sajjad Gani Lone of the Jammu and Kashmir People's Conference, who defeated Chowdhary Mohammad Ramzaan of the Jammu & Kashmir National Conference by over 600 votes in the 2024 assembly elections.

 Municipal Committee Handwara is an Urban Local Body with 13 elected members, which administers the town.

 Transportation

 Air

 The nearest airport is Sheikh ul-Alam International Airport in Srinagar located 78.8 kilometres from Handwara.
 There are plans to construct an airport in Panzgam near Kupwara.

 Rail

 Handwara is not yet connected to railways.
 The nearest railway station is Baramulla railway station located 30 kilometres from Handwara.